MJT Junior Tour Policies & Procedures

 Integral Objects – The following are integral objects from which free relief is not allowed:

-Permanent Elevated Power Lines or Cables – If a ball strikes a permanent elevated power line or cable, the stroke does not count.
+Permanent Elevated Power Lines or Cables – If a ball strikes a permanently elevated power line or cable, the stroke does not count.
 The player must play a ball without penalty from where the previous stroke was made (Rule 14.6).
+Failure to do so is a two-stroke penalty.

 Temporary Immovable Obstructions – Model Local Rule F-23 is in effect.
-Temporary Immovable Obstructions include, but are not limited to, starting tents and scoring tents.
+Temporary Immovable Obstructions include but are not limited to, starting tents and scoring tents.
+Relief is permitted on either side of the TIO, no nearer the hole.

-Penalty Areas (Rule 17) – When a red penalty area is defined on only one side, it is deemed to extend to infinity.
-When a red penalty area adjoins a boundary, the penalty area edge extends to and coincides with the boundary.
+Penalty Areas (Rule 17) – Red Penalty Areas may be defined by Red stakes, Red Lines, or Physical features present, such as the cut line of the rough or tree line.
+When a red penalty area is defined on only one side, it is deemed to extend to infinity.

 Code of Conduct (Rule 1.2) – The MJT has adopted the Local Rule under Rule 1.2b setting standards of player conduct on the golf course during play at all tournaments.
 The full policy is available on the MJT’s website.